brauner/joker/README.md

 -v /tmp/.X11-unix:/tmp/.X11-unix \
 # - v bind mounts the `X11` socket `/tmp/.X11-unix` into `/tmp/.X11-unix`
 # in the container.
---name="rdev" ubuntu-r1 R
+--name="jdev" ubuntu-j
-# --name="" specify the name of the container (here "rdev"); the image you
+# --name="" specify the name of the container (here "jdev"); the image you
-# want to run the container from (here "ubuntu-r"); the process you want
+# want to run the container from (here "ubuntu-j"); the process you want
-# to run in the container (here "R").
+# to run in the container (here "Julia").
 ```

-After issuing this command you should be looking at the beautiful `R`
+After issuing this command you should be looking at the beautiful `Julia`
 start output.
 If you were to try `demo(graphics)` to see if graphical
 output is already working you would note that it is not.
 That is because
 of the `Xsecurity` extension preventing you from accessing the socket.
 You